B4si1/basil_land/README.md

 - **Worker and House Management:** Hire more workers and build houses to increase your resource production.
 - **Trader:** Exchange resources and workers for gold and vice versa with the trader.
 - **Tower:** Build a tower to acquire buffs to your resource collection speed.
+- **Save, Autosave, and Reset:** Save your progress, automatically save at intervals, and reset the game if needed.
+- **Event Log:** Keep track of important events and milestones in the game.
+- **Buff Bar:** Monitor active buffs and their durations to optimize resource collection.

 ## How to Play